sethrylan/sethrylan.github.io/_posts/2012-07-31-arduino-altimeter.md

 After connecting to a 4XAA (6VDC) battery source, we can mount this to the Easy Star as seen in the [build tutorial](../2012/07/17/multiplex-easy-star-build.html).

 Once you have your data, you need to convert your adjusted pressure readings into altitude.
-The bmp085 gives you Pascals; after converting to millibar (or hPa) and using the equation
+The bmp085 gives you Pascals; after converting to millibar (or hPa) one can use the equation

 <div>
 \[